gprMax/gprMax/docs/source/plotting.rst

 plot_Ascan.py
 -------------

-This module uses matplotlib to plot the time history for the electric and magnetic field components for any receivers in a model (each receiver gets a separate figure window).
+This module uses matplotlib to plot the time history for the electric and magnetic field components, and currents for all receivers in a model (each receiver gets a separate figure window).
 Usage (from the top-level gprMax directory) is:

 .. code-block:: none